Product May Have Been Discontinued

 Even when you consider the protein-boosting effect of the peas, chickpeas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.

-Great Life dog food is a plant-based kibble using a modest amount of lamb, salmon, chicken or buffalo as its main sources of animal protein, thus earning the brand 3.5 stars.
+Great Life Dog Food is a plant-based kibble using a moderate amount of various named meats as its main sources of animal protein, thus earning the brand 3.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.